-- Whether design excellence is achieved (including but not limited to building siting, scale, massing, articulation and materials). - The design of the streetscape interface along the primary street frontage and its contribution to an active street environment. - Whether the proposal contributes to and improves the pedestrian connectivity and amenity of the public realm. - Whether the proposal contributes to and improves the pedestrian environment and other areas of the public realm. - Whether the overshadowing impacts of the development on opposite footpaths and public spaces are minimised. - The wind effects created by the development. - The separation between buildings at upper levels when viewed from the opposite side of Bridge Road and from local streets. - The prominence of the heritage street wall in the vistas along Bridge Road, Church Street, and local streets. - Whether heritage buildings on street corners retain their prominence when viewed on both streets. - Whether heritage buildings retain their three-dimensional form as viewed from the public realm. - Whether upper level development above the heritage street wall is visually recessive and does not overwhelm the heritage buildings.
+- Whether design excellence is achieved (including but not limited to building siting, scale, massing, articulation and materials). - The design of the streetscape interface along the primary street frontage and its contribution to an active street environment. - Whether the proposal contributes to and improves the pedestrian connectivity and amenity of the public realm. - Whether the proposal contributes to and improves the pedestrian environment and other areas of the public realm. - Whether the overshadowing impacts of the development on opposite footpaths and public spaces are minimised. - The wind effects created by the development. - The separation between buildings at upper levels when viewed from the opposite side of Bridge Road and from local streets. - The prominence of the heritage street wall in the vistas along Bridge Road, and local streets. - Whether heritage buildings on street corners retain their prominence when viewed on both streets. - Whether heritage buildings retain their three-dimensional form as viewed from the public realm. - Whether upper level development above the heritage street wall is visually recessive and does not overwhelm the heritage buildings. - The impact of the development on view lines to the Richmond Town Hall.

-- The impact of the development on view lines to the Pelaco sign; the Richmond Town Hall; and the belfry and spire of the Ignatius' Cathedral. - The design response at the interface with existing, low scale residential properties. - If roof decks are proposed above the street wall, whether they are set back and are recessive in appearance. - The profile and impact of development along Palmer Street when viewed from the north side of Palmer Street and the south side of Bridge Road. - Whether the layout and appearance of areas set aside for vehicular access, loading and unloading and the location of any proposed car parking is practicable, safe and supports a pedestrian-oriented design outcome. - The impact of development on traffic and parking in the nearby area, including on the functionality of laneways and bike lanes. - The impact of vehicular access arrangements on the operation of the tram routes along Bridge Road-and-Church Street.
+- The design response at the interface with existing, low scale residential properties. - If roof decks are proposed above the street wall, whether they are set back and are recessive in appearance. - The profile and impact of development along Palmer Street when viewed from the north side of Palmer Street and the south side of Bridge Road. - Whether the layout and appearance of areas set aside for vehicular access, loading and unloading and the location of any proposed car parking is practicable, safe and supports a pedestrian-oriented design outcome. - The impact of development on traffic and parking in the nearby area, including on the functionality of laneways and bike lanes. - The impact of vehicular access arrangements on the operation of the tram routes along Bridge Road.